cloudify-examples/example-use-cases/azure_case/fortigate/README.md

 ## Configuration

-**IMPORTANT**: The version of the image, which is being used for FortiGate VM instantiation, is of BYOL type.
-That means, before installing the configuration blueprint, the license file has to be manually applied to the newly provisioned FortiGate VM.

-To apply license follow below steps:
-1. Acquire fortigate license file (in .lic extension)
-2. Get public IP address of the VM (*vm_public_ip_address* deployment capability) to log into the FortiGate GUI
-3. Log in using *fortigate_username* and *fortigate_password* secrets
-4. Upload license file and wait till machine finish reboot
-5. Refresh the fortigate GUI to see if the license was properly applied

 ### Inputs

 * *fortigate_vm_deployment_name* - Name of Fortigate Provisioning deployment - default: VNFM-Fortigate-Prov-Azure-vm

 ### Install
 ``VNFM-Fortigate-Conf.yaml`` is responsible for applying the configuration for newly created FortiGate VM.
 It configures all of the interfaces and prepares NAT rules and policies, which are required to perform the service chain.